 Read the full review: Sony KD-75ZF9

-Part of Sony's high-end Master Series of TVs, the 65in AG9 is a gorgeous OLED set, perched on a pedestal stand with thin black bezels making the chassis melt away in darkened rooms.
+Another set from Sony's high-end Master Series, the 65in AG9 is a gorgeous OLED TV, perched on a pedestal stand with thin black bezels making the chassis melt away in darkened rooms.
 It's blessed with the usual smattering of HDMI (4) and USB (3) inputs and, like the vast majority of Sony sets, it runs on Google's Android TV platform.
 All your key smart services are catered for, including Netflix and Amazon Video with HDR10, HLG and Dolby Vision HDR all supported.

 It takes a bit of time getting the Sony to look its best, but once settled, you're treated to a balanced picture, full of detail and crisp three-dimensionality.
 Motion processing is arguably best-in-class too.
 Some rival sets boast a brighter and punchier image, though, and the Sony isn't the last word in detail.